Loan Information for Students and Parents

 - dissatisfied with or believe you did not receive the education or other services you purchased

 Pacific has developed a Code of Conduct in compliance with federal regulations.
 The Financial Aid Office staff members comply with the Code of Conduct.
 Click here for more information

 Federal Direct Stafford Loan

 Students who demonstrate financial need may qualify for a subsidized Stafford Loan; others may qualify for an unsubsidized loan.
-The interest rate on the Federal Direct Stafford Loan is a fixed rate.
-The interest rate for loans disbursed on or after July 1, 2012 is:
+The interest rate on the Federal Direct Stafford Loan is fixed for the life of the loan.
+The interest rate for loans disbursed on or after July 1, 2013 is:

 - Federal Direct Stafford Loan (subsidized)

 - Only available to undergraduate students - 3.86%

 Understanding Capitalized Interest:

 Capitalized interest is interest that accrues on your initial loan amount while you are still enrolled.
 The chart below demonstrates an example of the difference between paying your loan monthly interest payments vs. deferring interest payments until after you graduate.

 $3,500 loan: 6.8% Interest: 4 years in school: